From Cairo to Aswan: A detailed guide for western tourists about travel safety in Egypt.

 Health precautions for Egypt

 Always stick to “peel it, cook it, or leave it“.
 Don’t drink fresh juices, ice cream or unbottled water.
 Never use ice cubes (I’m talking to you Americans!), don’t try those salads and buffets are, generally speaking, not the best idea either.

 You also should never consider bathing in the river Nile, even if you take a cruise (read about my experience here).
 Schistosomiasis, also known as Bilharzia, is transmitted by parasites found in the river.
-Especially in the lower regions of the Nile, there is a lot of garbage flowing down to the estuary and the currents can be quite dangerous as well.
+Especially in the lower regions of the Nile, there is a lot of garbage floating down to the estuary and the currents can be quite dangerous as well.
 Please, stick to the pool – it’s a lot safer and cleaner.

 Apart from that, Malaria isn’t a problem, but Hepatitis A can be, and you are probably already vaccinated against Tetanus, Diptheria, and Poliomyelitis, so there are no major precautions you need to take.
 If you are traveling in rural areas (99% of tourists don’t), you might consider a rabies vaccination, otherwise, Egypt is safe.